-At the moment, flights in the afternoon are likely to offer the best value for money for your Indonesia trip.
-A flight in the evening will more often than not be of higher cost.
+At the moment, flights at midday are likely to offer the best value for money for your Indonesia trip.
+A flight in the afternoon will more often than not be of higher cost.

 How long is the flight to Indonesia?